VILLASframework/documentation/docs/node/development/sample.md

 The design of VILLASnode assumes that the these signal definitions remain static over the runtime of VILLASnode,

 Each sample contains a pointer to this list of signal definitions.
-The indices of signal data coressponds to the index within the list of signal definitions.
+The indices of signal data corresponds to the index within the list of signal definitions.

-See @node-dev-signal for more details.